 So does he come through on these promises?
 In this David Jasmine’s Songwriting Science review, we’ll find out.

 First off, whenever a product makes a promise, you need to be careful.
-While it doesn’t necessarily mean that the product will be bad, you have to take into consider that promises made for products are promotional.
-They aren’t meant to be fully accurate; they are mean to take potential customer’s imaginations on a ride.
+While it doesn’t necessarily mean that the product will be bad, you have to take into consideration that promises made for products are promotional.
+They aren’t meant to be fully accurate; they are meant to take potential customer’s imaginations on a ride.

 Most of the time the promises are left open to interpretation.